-The story of the Indiáner relates closely to the Theater an der Wien whose intendant was Count Ferdinánd Pálffy in the first half of the 19th century.
+The story of Indiáner relates closely to the Theater an der Wien whose intendant was Count Ferdinánd Pálffy in the first half of the 19th century.
 The count took notice of an Indian artiste who he managed to engage for guest appearance in the Viennese theater.
 The intendant asked the chef to create a sweet that resembles the artiste’s skin color.
 He liked the cake so much that he ordered to give each visitor one for free upon entering.
 Next day the new cake, Indiáner was in request in all of Vienna’s confectioneries.

 Nowadays Indiáner can be found just in a few cake shops because it’s best when fresh, but if you have a free afternoon, it’s easy to prepare it at home.
 Bake little sponge cakes, dip into melted chocolate and fill them with whipped cream.
-It sounds easy, isn’t it?
+It sounds easy, doesn’t it?
 Let’s see the details.

 For the batter: